-One of the great things about Etched Glass is the amount of light the glass still allows to enter the room.
-Other forms of decorative glass may have coloured sections or lead strip as part of the design and these products can tone down a small amount of the natural light.
-Etched glass is pure glass without any of these extra materials so the light coming through the glass is only obstructed in a minimal way.
+Etched Glass is one of the oldest forms of decorative glass on the market but it can also be used to create modern and contemporary art glass.
+One of the great things about this glass is the amount of light the glass allows to enter the room.
+Other forms of decorative glass may contain coloured sections or lead strips that block some light passing through.
+Etched glass is pure glass without any of these extra materials obstructing the light coming through.

-Etched glass is an ideal form of decorative glass for text and numbers on door glass and in the panels above the doors.
-One of the most common requests that Leadbitter Glass receives is for etched numbers on or above front doors.
-If your home has a top light above the door, we can create a panel with your house number or name in etched glass.
-Click the glass on the right to view some of our standard ‘Door Top Lite’ options with numbers and names.
-This design was actually created using glass with a bevelled edge around the outside and the panel was installed into a renovated home in the Kent area.
-The panel was single glazed so again it was protected with our Sandblast Protection product.
+Etched glass is an ideal form of decorative glass for House Names & Numbers.
+One of the most popular requests that Leadbitter Glass receives is for etched numbers on or above front doors.
+If your home has a top light above the door, we can create a panel with your house number or house name.

 Gradient Sandblast Shading

-Leadbitter Glass can now offer ‘Automatic Gradient Sandblasting’ or shaded sandblasting as it is otherwise known.
-This new technique gives our etched glass even more possibilities.
-The photo on the right shows the effect that this new technique gives and if you look at the bottom of the glass you will notice that it is fully sandblasted.
-As your eyes travel up the glass you can see that the glass gradually becomes fully clear.
-This great new technique is almost impossible to create with a manual system but our studio recently added a new automatic machine especially for creating gradient sandblasted glass.
+This photo shows the effect that gradient sandblasting has on a glass panel.
+Look at the bottom of the glass and notice that it’s fully sandblasted.
+As your eyes travel up the glass, the glass gradually becomes almost clear.
+This great technique is impossible to create with a manual system but our studio has an automatic machine especially for creating gradient sandblasted glass.

-The masked (protected) areas that were left on the glass are then carefully peeled away from the glass leaving these protected areas clear and unmarked.
-In this photo you can see the mask being removed from the glass after blasting and you can also see the ‘blasted’ areas that appear a light grey colour.
-These sections are the etched areas of the glass design and once the whole mask is fully removed the clear areas and the ‘blasted’ areas come together to create a beautiful etched glass piece.
+The protected areas are then carefully peeled away from the glass unveiling clear and unmarked sections.
+In this photo you can see the mask being removed from the glass after blasting.
+You can also see the ‘blasted’ areas that appear a light grey colour.
+These sections were the unprotected areas of the glass design and are now fully etched.
+Once the whole mask is removed, the clear and ‘blasted’ areas come together to create a beautiful piece of glass.